Blind-Striker/dotnet-otel-aspire-localstack-demo/README.md

 # Tracing the Future: Enhanced Observability in .NET with OpenTelemetry

 This repository hosts the demonstration for the "Tracing the Future" presentation, scheduled for [Devnot's .NET Conference 2024](https://dotnet.devnot.com/index.html).
-The project showcases practical implementations of OpenTelemetry to improve observability within .NET applications, reflecting the latest advancements in the .NET ecosystem.
+The project showcases practical implementations of OpenTelemetry to improve observability within .NET applications as well as using Aspire with AWS and LocalStack for local development.

-## Project Description

-This project demonstrates the implementation of tracing in .NET applications using OpenTelemetry, providing insights into application performance and behavior.
-The scenarios covered include both synchronous HTTP communications and asynchronous message handling using AWS SNS and SQS.
+The demo includes two main scenarios: HTTP and SNS/SQS, highlighting synchronous and asynchronous communication between microservices.

 ## Architecture and Scenarios